 I tried the MKII holder on the Laowa 12mm and with the extra light shields on there is still a slight bit of vignetting but with them off the vignetting is gone!!!
 100mm filters on a 12mm lens is just mind-blowing and with no vignetting I am now officially sold on the MKII filter holder.
 Using a larger CPL is just pointless from my perspective and we are just hitting a point where marketing is the primary driver there then for most of us.
 The one exception is the odd prime lens that has a filter thread of 90mm.

 To put this all in plain English let me use the example of the Nikon Z 14-30mm Full Frame Lens.

 16mm and upwards was the accepted max focal length for 100mm filters all along but now with larger CPL’s and hence larger filter holder throats we can use wider angle lenses.
 But take care not to use a UWA lens with your cpl as you can run into issues with polarisation with focal lengths wider than 24mm depending on how the light is interacting with your scene of course.

 The Nikon 14-30mm works perfectly on the MKII holder both with and without the cpl fitted as it also does on my 16-35mm F4 Nikon lens.
 I personally think 14mm is wide enough for nearly every situation and hence an 86mm CPL is absolutely massive.

 The next point to note is that the filter slots work well and the filters slide in and out nicely with a nice bit of tension on them still.
-So they basically work as they should
+So they basically work as they should.

 The MKII like the MKI comes with extra light shields and these are great for two reasons.

-1.-and yes you read that right you can actually stack ND filters perfectly in this holder.
+1.- The ability to stack ND filters and yes you read that right you can actually stack ND filters perfectly in this holder.

 So as you may have guessed the kit comes with both vented light shields and non vented light shields.